• Home

 Signs of a balanced Heart Chakra: By harmonizing this energy center, a person begins to feel more compassionate, caring, optimistic, friendly, and motivated.

-Mantra: The seed mantra (beej mantra) of Anahata Chakra is ‘Yam’.
+Mantra: The seed mantra (beej mantra) of Anahata Chakra is ‘Yam.’

 Yoga poses to balance the Heart Chakra: Heart Chakra can be balanced by practicing poses like Half Bridge Pose (Ardha Setubandhasana), and Fish Pose (Matsyasana).
+Chest-opening pranayama like Nadi Shodhana (alternate nostril breathing) complements the physical poses and is often more accessible for students who hold significant tension in the chest.

 5. Vishuddha Chakra – Throat Chakra